AdobeDocs/experience-platform.en/help/identity-service/identity-graph-linking-rules/example-configurations.md

 >[!TAB Ideal single-person graph]

-The following is an example of two single-person graphs, where each CRMID is associated with their respective hashed email namespace and ECID.
+The following are examples of a pair of ideal single-person graphs, where each CRMID is associated with their respective hashed email namespace and ECID.

 ![In this example, two separate graphs are generated, each representing a single-person entity.](../images/graph-examples/crmid_hashed_single.png)